noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 I finished eating the delicious lunch that Isis-san had prepared for me at the spectacular spot above Magnawell-san’s head.
-Well, I thought the food prepared for me was so much that I wouldn’t be able to finish it… but it was so delicious that I ended up eating it all.
+Well, I thought the food prepared for me was so much that I wouldn’t be able to finish it... but it was so delicious that I ended up eating it all.
 I think I ate a bit too much.

 [...Kaito...
 Here... tea.]